1502shivam-singh/Desktop-apps/README.md

 # Desktop-apps

-Software for Windows, Linux and OSX
+Software for Windows, Linux and OSX by me.
+Created using electron.js for cross OS compatibility.